kallangerard/kallangerard.github.io/content/posts/how-to-use-traefik-2-with-home-assistant.md

 Certificate Resolvers are used for the automatic generation of your certificates for HTTPS.
 Check traefik's documentation for your exact configuration requirements. [https://doc.traefik.io/traefik/https/acme/](https://doc.traefik.io/traefik/https/acme/)

-_Since there is no inline assignment, Docker Compose will pull this variable from the environment when you run `docker-compose up`_
+_Since there is no inline assignment, Docker Compose will pull the environment variables from the environment where you run `docker-compose up`_

 ```yaml